isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-tailors-bunion/index.md

 Some of the upper materials to consider include a combination of synthetic, textile, or mesh.
 All the above-reviewed shoes have the best upper material to ease your bunions. **Get Extra Bunion Support** If youre in need of more support and comfort you may consider getting additional bunion support.
 This support will add more cushioning that would deliver proper arch support and protect the sides of the foot from injuries.

-You can also invest in specialized [bunion socks](https://www.amazon. com/dp/B07BN1DZZY/tag=p-policy-20) to boost your comfort.
+You can also invest in specialized [bunion socks](https://www.amazon.com/dp/B07BN1DZZY/tag=p-policy-20)to boost your comfort.

 ##  How to Treat a Tailor's Bunion